6+ Day Road Trip to the Florida Keys: Everything You Need to Know

 Day 4: Explore Key West

-I don’t think I’m alone in saying that Key West is my FAVORITE of the Florida Keys, with tons of things to do and plenty of fun bars and restaurants to try.
+I don’t think I’m alone in saying that this island is my FAVORITE of the Florida Keys.
+There’s honestly so many cool things to do in Key West and plenty of fun bars and restaurants to try.

 Couple jumping by the Southernmost Point marker in Key West in Florida Keys in Florida